The Quantum Theorist at the Wedding

 * Technical bit...

 Currently, the mathematics required to accurately model anything more than two particles just doesn’t exist.
 We simply haven’t figured out how to solve the Schrodinger equation for a three-body system.
-The reason is that every time you add a particle in, you add a huge number of extra parts to the calcultion.
-For example, to correctly solve the Schrodinger equation to model a single atom of Iron requires (I have genuinely counted out the zeroes here, this isn’t just a joke) 10000000000000
+The reason is that every time you add a particle in, you add a huge number of extra parts to the calculation.
+For example, to correctly solve the Schrodinger equation for a single atom of Iron requires (I have genuinely counted out the zeroes, this isn’t just a joke) 10000000000000

 DFT, invented by Walter Kohn, takes a completely different approach.
 Rather than calculating the wave-behaviour of each particle individually and combining them all, Kohn suggested we treat all the electrons as one thing: a sort of fuzzy electron-cloud which can be thick in some places and thin in others.
 This 3D cloud of electron-ness tells you the probability of finding an electron in a certain place…thicker the density the more likely it is to be there.